 - Impaired body movement

-Long-term effects of marijuana abuse may include:
+Long-term effects of marijuana addiction and abuse may include:

 - Impaired brain development (when marijuana is abused at a young age)